ThomasStrong/Blackjack/README.md

 ## Contributions

-Contributions are not necessary as this is for personal practice.
+Contributions are not necessary as this is a personal project.
 Any advice, insight, or proffered information is always welcome!